ljunggren/boozang-docs/README.md

 ###### The diff link

-If an assertion fails that have content, such as Validate -> innerText, you can use the diff link to see the difference in content between the reference and resulted response.
+If an assertion fails that has content, such as Validate -> innerText, you can use the diff link to see the difference in content between the reference and resulted response.
 For dynamic data, hover over the name to see the values that were used.

 ###### Performance warnings

 To highlight slow actions or tests, this can be done under Environment -> Advanced -> Performance Reminder.
-Here you can adjust settings than can trigger slow tests to trigger warnings or even fail tests.
+Here you can adjust settings that can trigger slow tests to trigger warnings or even fail tests.

 ## Team